AdamPanag/OurData/README.md

-We are "Hello World".
+## Hello World
-This is our READ.ME file.
+One greeting, one name.
+"Hello World".